NEWS: The Wild Coast receives a fab review.

 Committed to making it happen, Avril Kinsey envisions a major South African Producer and international Co-Producer is required to make this mystery, drama, adventure story aimed at the international market.

-Logline: A woman’s quest, to uncover a code hidden in a 400-year-old piece of music found on the Wild Coast of Africa, discovers she holds the key to unlocking an ancient mystery with the power to unite nations.
+Logline: A passionate woman’s quest, to uncover a code hidden in a 400-year-old piece of music found on the Wild Coast of Africa, discovers she holds the key to unlocking an ancient mystery with the power to unite nations.

-African-America Dr Samantha Baker is an extraordinarily ambitious professor of music composition, whose normal world is 4 walls.
+Canadian with African roots Dr Samantha Baker is an extraordinarily ambitious professor of music composition, whose normal world is 4 walls.
 She has agoraphobia and relationship commitment phobia, but she still believes in the impossible.
 As a three-year old she was left on a deserted beach by her mother who never returned.
 Despite the trauma, she survived, so to take on one of the world’s most powerful mysteries, fraught with dangers on land and sea, is for her the very opportunity she needs to overcome her worst fears.
 But can she survive a second time to meet the expectations of her hard won academic university post, which is on the line, compose the music in time for the UN Peace Concert of the decade, and fulfil her own truth?

 Believing in dreams with destiny and purpose, she is willing to risk everything.
 She journey’s to the wildest coast of Africa, and here, she meets a macho-loser, ex-commercial diver Roberto, on self-imposed exile from a failing marriage, and a Xhosa family steeped in indigenous ancestral beliefs.
 Albeit uncomfortably, she must work together with Roberto if she is to solve the mystery, and they are to survive the wildest coast of Africa.